yhan337-alt/Making-journal/journal-pages/week-07.md

 ### 1. Concept Sketches

 ![data](../assets/week-07/cs.png)
 *Figure 1.
-Photograph of the concept sketch activity*
+Photograph of the concept sketch activity and received feedback.*

 This week, I further developed my initial concept by visualising the project's emotional journey and participatory structure in detail.